 25YL: Your pieces are so detailed and well thought out, the more you look the more you notice, take for example piece #33 “Do you remember everything?”
 That alone asks so many questions of the now alive Laura Palmer.
 Do you have theories or feelings that just kind of fit right with you about the finale?

-GR: As for “Do You Remember Everything?” which was up to now the last in the series…and I think those of us who’ve seen it through or were watching it unfold in real time can understand it left a LOT of room open to ponder.
+GR: As for “Do You Remember Everything?” which was up to now the last in the series…and I think those of us who’ve seen it through or were watching it unfold in real-time can understand it left a LOT of room open to ponder.
 It’s sort of a perfect place for what I was doing because answering the questions are less important and inspiring as asking the right ones.
 Personally I tend to go with the idea of a trap for Judy theory that’s running around.
-I think Cooper was earnestly trying to save Laura, and they seem clearly, and obviously when visiting the Palmer house, that they had leapt to our universe at the end.
+I think Cooper was earnestly trying to save Laura, and they seem clearly, and obviously when visiting the Palmer house, that they had leaped to our universe at the end.
 That gas station alone and much of that whole trip to Texas and back to TP was so much, much more verity’ than anything else shown.
 It FELT like a different world… so I can’t help escape the notion that while Coop clearly sought to help Laura, he also was using her for the mission he and Diane and The Fireman worked up to deal with Judy.
 There was always for me at least, a sub rosa conversation around the objectification of Laura Palmer… by her own hand, Bobby’s, James’, Bob/Leland’s while alive and Cooper and the rest of the town, even Bob and Judy and Sarah Palmer when she had become a victim or a rallying cry as a corpse.
 So her “rescue” in the woods felt a little like saving an injured deer to use as bait to rap a wandering tiger, and there’s an indictment in there for Cooper.

 It makes me want to see how Judy affects and lives now in our world, and also curious to see the effect of her absence on the TP universe.